yegor256/blog/_drafts/_tdd.md

 Test-Driven Development (TDD)
 I read many blog posts and a few books on the subject and found out that I disagree with a few of them; even some that are pretty important.
-It seems that most sofware experts simply misunderstand how software development works.
+It seems that most software experts simply misunderstand how software development works.
 Maybe because they are not really programmers, but instead book authors and conference speakers?